How To Read Your Contact Lens Prescription

-Brand Name: Contact lens solutions and materials vary between brands, so knowing which one you’re used to is essential.
+Brand Name: Contact lens solutions and materials vary between brands and by wear (daily, monthly, two weekly) and type (multifocal, toric lenses, silicone hydrogel), so knowing which one you’re used to is essential.
 If you’re reading the prescription from the contact lens box or packet, you will likely see the brand name labeled at the top.
-For example, in the image above, you can see that the contact lens is from the 1 Day Acuvue Moist range from Johnson & Johnson.
+For example, in the image above, you can see that the contact lens is from the 1 Day Acuvue Moist (Acuvue) range from Johnson & Johnson.

 OD/OS: It’s perfectly normal to have a different prescription in each eye - but how do you figure out what lens goes in what eye?
 This is where OD/OS comes into play.

 Oculus dexter (OD) means “right eye” in Latin and oculus sinister (OS) means “left eye”.
 These simple initials will help you to quickly understand your left and right eye prescriptions.